zacLibaud/bADA55.github.io/index.md

 - **Style Diversity**:
 The number of beer styles a user has reviewed, reflecting their willingness to explore different types of beers.
 Greater diversity often correlates with broader knowledge and a more experienced palate.

 By combining these features, we constructed a robust definition of "experience" that moves beyond simple review counts to capture a more nuanced picture of user behavior.
-Where do experts hide ?
+So where do experts hide ?
 Let's find the clusters.
-The method that allows us to organize users based on their review habits.
+This second method allows us to organize users based on their review habits.
 Think of it like sorting beer drinkers into categories:

 - The curious explorers who try a bit of everything, but don't post very often
 - The steady contributors who are reliable and consistent, and